Honoring a Legacy. Empowering a Future. Fighting Sickle Cell Disease.

 At ENJAH-SCF, we combine compassion with action.
 From scholarships and emergency support to public awareness and advocacy, our programs are designed to meet the real needs of individuals and families affected by sickle cell disease.

-We empower students living with sickle cell disease by providing scholarships that support their academic and career goals, helping them overcome barriers to higher education.
+We empower students researching and living with sickle cell disease by providing scholarships that support their academic and career goals, helping them overcome barriers to higher education.

 We offer urgent financial support to families facing the economic burden of sickle cell complications—covering expenses like medical bills, transportation, and household needs.